dart-lang/language/accepted/3.0/patterns/exhaustiveness.md

 ### Restriction subsetting

-Similar to how a pair of type may have a subtype relation between them, one restriction may be a *subset* of another.
+Similar to how a pair of types may have a subtype relation between them, one restriction may be a *subset* of another.
 If one restriction is a subset of another, then every value matched by the former will also be matched by the latter.